When fighting fatigue with probiotics, it pays to start with a multi-strain type and experiment a bit to find the one most effective for you.

 The association between fatigue and probiotics is not straightforward.
 Scientific literature contains conflicting results.
 However, what is clear in the science is that the kinds of bacteria in the gut of people suffering from chronic fatigue syndrome are not balanced and that this plays are role in the disease.
 Although all of the potential causes for chronic fatigue syndrome are not known, a link has been established between this disease and conditions where a population of “bad bacteria” has over taken the normal population of “good bacteria”.

 A 2009 pilot study of a small number of people assessed the consequences of giving probiotics to people suffering from chronic fatigue syndrome.
 It found that 6 out of 15 people noted that probiotics helped them reduce some of the symptoms associated with chronic fatigue such as reduced neurocognitive function.
 However, none of the study participants noted improvement in fatigue levels.
-Even so, the researchers performing the study suggested that while more studies are needed, probiotics can be a powerful tool to treat the symptoms of chronic fatigue with the caveat that actual outcomes of consuming probiotics may be greatly dependent on individual people .
+Even so, the researchers performing the study suggested that probiotics can be a powerful tool to treat the symptoms of chronic fatigue with the caveat that actual outcomes of consuming probiotics may be greatly dependent on individual people .

 Other studies have found links to improvement of fatigue symptoms and probiotics however.
 Another larger pilot study found that chronic fatigue syndrome patients found a significant decrease in chronic fatigue related anxiety among those patients that took a probotic containing Lactobacillus casei .
 A recent 2014 study of cancer survivors found improved quality of life, including fatigue, when probiotics where included in their diets .
 Based on a systematic review of scientific literature, it appears that probiotics can help athletes recover faster from physical activity related fatigue. .